 Trial classes also give you and your child an opportunity to decide whether MDSB is the right school for your family before you commit to a full semester of classes.

 New students are not required to wear the level uniform while being assessed, however, proper ballet attire is required: For girls: leotard, tights, and ballet shoes.
 Hair should be worn up and away from the face and neck.
 For boys: tights, a plain tee, and ballet shoes.
 Younger boys may wear pants or shorts in place of tights.

-Please arrive 20 minutes early for your trial class to allow time to park, fill out paperwork, and meet the teacher.
+Trial classes are $25.00.
+Please arrive 20 minutes early for your class to allow time to park, fill out paperwork, and meet the teacher.
 We will not admit a child into a class for a trial if the class has already begun.
 We also do not allow trials in classes which are full.
 Please email us at firstname.lastname@example.org to schedule a trial class.

 After the trial class, you may fill out the registration form, create an account, and enroll for your chosen class or classes online.
 Families are required to place a credit card or bank account information on file as part of the enrollment process.
 No exceptions.